 1.4.
 Eligible pollutants for trading

 Draft Best Practice: Current, eligible pollutants for trading include nutrients, oxygen-demanding parameters, sediment, and temperature.
 For each of these pollutants, the default units, pollutant form, and seasonality will be defined in a NPDES permit.
-Other eligible pollutants may be considered for trading on a case-by-case basis.
+Other eligible pollutants may be considered by EPA and the states for trading on a case-by-case basis.

 Commentary: Not all pollutants are eligible for trading pursuant to US EPA’s 2003 Trading Policy.
 Most trading programs to date around the country have focused on phosphorous and nutrients, with temperature trades taking place primarily in the Pacific Northwest.
-Attendees differed as to what they believed to be the appropriate units for trade.
+Attendees differed as to what they believed to be the appropriate units for trade

 Areas for Additional Investigation: